Dr Anna Reeves (she/her/ia)

 Currently, I am a Supplier (Contract Holder) for ACC Sensitive Claims.
 Through the Sensitive Claims Service, my team and I provide fully funded support, treatment and assessment to survivors of sexual abuse or assault.

-I also specialise in assessing male survivors of sexual violence, people with extensive histories of criminal, aggressive and/or sexually harmful behaviour, and substance use disorders.
 I am available to assess inmates at Hawkes Bay Regional Prison and other Corrections facilities throughout the county.

-You can contact me on 021305532 or annareeves.counselling@gmail.com
+You can contact me on 021305532 or annareeves.counselling@gmail.com to request a Specialist Cover Assessment.

 My credentials